linguisticmind/search-in-subs/README.md

               Do not save EDL files, but  generate  temporary  files  instead.
               This is the default.

-              This  option disables -f, --edl-save-files-relative / -F, --edl- save-files-absolute.
+              This     option     disables     -f, --edl-save-files-relative /
+              -F, --edl-save-files-absolute.

        -d, --edl-save-mkdir
-              Create the EDL save directory (the <path> value  of  --edl-save- files-* options) if it does not exist.
+              Create  the  EDL   save   directory   (the   <path>   value   of --edl-save-files-* options) if it does not exist.

        -D, --edl-save-no-mkdir
-              Do not create the EDL save directory (the <path> value of --edl- save-files-* options) if it does not exist.
+              Do  not  create  the  EDL  save  directory  (the <path> value of --edl-save-files-* options) if it does not exist.
 This  is  the default.

        -y, --edl-save-overwrite
               Allow overwriting existing files when saving EDL files.

        -Y, --edl-save-no-overwrite
               Do  not  allow overwriting existing files when saving EDL files.
               This is the default.

        -o, --edl-ignore-missing
               Omit segments with missing videos  when  generating  EDL  files.
               This is the default.

               If  set,  a  warning message is shown listing subtitle files for which no corresponding video file could be identified,  but  EDL files  are  still  generated if at least one relevant video file was able to be found.

        -O, --edl-no-ignore-missing
               Do not omit segments with missing  videos  when  generating  EDL files.

               If  set,  an  error  message is shown listing subtitle files for which no corresponding video file could be identified,  In  this case,  no EDL files are generated, and search-in-subs exits with exit code '3'.

        -u, --edl-structure=<value>
               Determines the structure of the  set  of  generated  EDL  files.
-              <value> can be 'flat',  'subdir',  'subdir_hidden',  'subdir_ex‐
+              <value>    can    be    'flat',    'subdir',    'subdir_hidden',
-              cept_chapters'  or  'subdir_hidden_except_chapters'.
-The default
+              'subdir_except_chapters' or 'subdir_hidden_except_chapters'.
+The
-              <value> is 'flat'.
+              default <value> is 'flat'.

        --mpv-opts=[:[:]]<opts>
               Options to mpv player.